Token OPS

 - l1Address (string) - A custom parameter specifically for TON jetton token address

-An important consideration regarding metadata is its upgradeability.
 While all metadata fields except l1Address can be modified from the TON side, these changes are not currently reflected on the TAC side.
-The metadata remains static from the moment it first appears in the cross-chain environment.
+The metadata remains static from the moment it first appears in the TON Adapter environment.

 Token Synchronization Process

 Synchronization occurs automatically within the system.
-When a user attempts to execute any transaction with tokens, the sequencer automatically creates necessary tokens if they don’t exist.
+When a user attempts to execute any transaction with TON native tokens, the sequencer automatically creates wrapped version of the tokens on TAC if they don’t exist.
 This process involves the sequencer creating a token deployment operation and verifying the token’s existence at the blockchain level.

-When bridging from TAC to TON, a user initiates a cross-chain operation on the cross-chain contract, indicating the token’s TAC network address.
+When transferring from TAC to TON, a user initiates an operation through the TON Adapter, indicating the token’s TAC network address.
 This creates an event that sequencers monitor.
 After verifying the token’s existence on TAC and retrieving its metadata, sequencers form a Merkle tree.
 The process concludes with a Mint operation, which includes StateInit in the message for automatic token deployment if needed.

 Liquidity Management